 CASA brings competitive adult soccer to central Oregon.
-Playing in Bend, Redmond and Madras, CASA hosts approximately 10 men's teams in a single division.
+Playing in Redmond, CASA hosts approximately 10 men's teams in a single division.

 For more information, send an e-mail to Joe Happ at firstname.lastname@example.org.

 The CCSL offers college club soccer teams from around the state the opportunity to participate in an organized, competitive format.